 'Predatory gambling' has helped the lottery reach sky-high jackpot, critics say

-The estimated total is the second-largest prize in Powerball history and the fourth-largest jackpot in U.S. lottery history, according to Powerball's website.
+The estimated total is just short of the Powerball record and the third-largest jackpot in U.S. lottery history, according to Powerball's website.
 The U.S record was set in 2016 at $1.586 billion.

 However, the drive to get rich off a winning ticket has a dark side, critics say, arguing that state-run lotteries often negatively impact low-income and minority groups.